About the journal

 A FULLY OPEN ACCESS AND NON-COMMERCIAL JOURNAL

 Contemporary Southeastern Europe (CSE) has been established in autumn 2013 as an international scholarly journal that published peer-reviewed articles, open-access and online.
-Since 2016 is CSE accepted into Directory of Open Access Journals (DOAJ) and since 2019 into Central and Eastern European Online Library (CEEOL).
+Since 2016 is CSE accepted into Directory of Open Access Journals (DOAJ), in 2019 into Central and Eastern European Online Library (CEEOL) and in 2021 into Scopus - abstract and citation database.

 CSE is a fully open access journal, and that means that all articles - research articles, event analyses, election analyses, conceptual analyses and book review essays - are available on the journal homepage to all users upon publication.